Complaints Procedure in the company

 Hand drawn shape of businessman stopping domino effect in a conceptual image of solving business crisis.
 Source: Gajus - stock.adobe.com

-Why are complaints procedures to be established?
+Why should complaints procedures be established?

-When does the complaints procedure have to be implemented?
+When must the complaints procedure be accessible?

 Contact

-• Supply Chain ActFederal Office for Economic Affairs and Export ControlDirectorate-General 7, Supply Chain Act Am Gericht 2 04552 Borna, Saxony Germany Phone: +49 (0)6196 908-0ReachabilityMonday to Thursday: 08:30 a. m. – 04:00 p. m.
+• Supply Chain ActFederal Office for Economic Affairs and Export ControlDirectorate-General 7, Supply Chain Act Kasernenstraße 2 04552 Borna, Saxony Germany Phone: +49 (0)6196 908-0

 To Contact Form